Slot Fairness and Random Results

 Alex Vasile has an iGaming background with over five years working in Support and Account / VIP management.
 He is also an experienced writer covering topics related to gambling legislation and jurisdictions, casino bonuses and wagering requirements and casino games rules.

-Slots are the most popular gambling game, generating as much as 70% of the casino operators’ revenue worldwide.
-Slot machines have been around for over a century now and have undergone many changes since they first emerged.
-The invention of the microchip completely changed the way slots play and pay.
+Slots are the most popular casino games, generating up to 70% of casino operators’ revenue worldwide.
+Slot machines have been around for more than a century and have undergone many changes since they first appeared.
+The invention of the microchip completely changed how slots are played and how they pay out.

 The early machines were purely mechanical and relied on physical strips of symbols called reels.
-After the player inserted credits into the coin slit and pulled the lever, the reels were spun.
-Mechanical machines featured fewer symbols because space on the physical reels was limited.
+After a player inserted coins into the slot and pulled the lever, the reels spun.
+Because space on the physical reels was limited, these mechanical machines featured fewer symbols.

-The modern slots we play today utilize virtual reels with unlimited space.
-This allows for the addition of a higher number of symbols, which in turn increases the number of possible combinations, allowing slot developers to experiment with different odds, volatility, and payback percentages.
-The outcomes of the spins are determined by microchips that produce fair results based on random number generation.
+Modern slots use virtual reels with unlimited space.
+This design allows for more symbols, which in turn increases the number of possible combinations and enables developers to experiment with different odds, volatility, and payback percentages.
+The outcomes of spins are determined by microchips that use random number generators to produce fair results.

 The Randomization of Results in Slot Games